Trust Territory of the Pacific Islands

 The Trust Territory of the Pacific Islands (TTPI) was a United Nations trust territory in Micronesia administered by the United States from 1947 to 1994.
-The Imperial Japanese South Seas Mandate had been seized by the US during the Pacific War.
-The Federated States of Micronesia, Marshall Islands and Palau are today independent states in a Compact of Free Association with the US.
-The Northern Mariana Islands remain under US jurisdiction, as an unincorporated territory and commonwealth.
+The Imperial Japanese South Seas Mandate had been seized by the US during the Pacific War, as Japan had administered the territory since the League of Nations gave Japan a mandate over the area from Imperial Germany after World War I. However, in the 1930s, Japan left the League of Nations and invaded additional lands.
+During World War II, military control of the islands was contested, but by the war's end, the islands had come under the Allies' control.
+The Trust Territory of the Pacific was created to administer the islands as part of the United States while still under the auspices of the United Nations.
+Most of the island groups in the territory became independent states, with some degree of association kept with the United States: the Federated States of Micronesia, the Republic of the Marshall Islands and Palau are independent states in a Compact of Free Association with the US, while the Northern Mariana Islands remain under US jurisdiction, as an unincorporated territory and commonwealth.

 History

 Spain initially claimed the islands that later composed the territory of the Trust Territory of the Pacific Islands (TTPI).
 Subsequently, Germany established competing claims over the islands.
 The competing claims were eventually resolved in favor of Germany when Spain, following its loss of several possessions to the United States during the Spanish–American War, ceded its claims over the islands to Germany pursuant to the German–Spanish Treaty (1899).
 Germany, in turn, continued to retain possession until the islands were captured by Japan during World War I. The League of Nations formally placed the islands in the former South Seas Mandate, a mandate that authorized Japanese administration of the islands.
 The islands then remained under Japanese control until captured by the United States in 1944 during World War II.

 The TTPI entered UN trusteeship pursuant to Security Council Resolution 21 on July 18, 1947, and was designated a "strategic area" in its 1947 trusteeship agreement.
-Article 83 of the UN Charter provided that, as such, its formal status as a UN trust territory could be terminated only by the Security Council, and not by the General Assembly as with other trust territories.
+Article 83 of the UN Charter provided that, as such, its formal status as a UN trust territory could be terminated only by the Security Council and not by the General Assembly as with other trust territories.
 The United States Navy controlled the TTPI from a headquarters in Guam until 1951, when the United States Department of the Interior took over control, administering the territory from a base in Saipan.